ari-beau/exprAnalysis/README.md

 browseVignettes("expressionAnalysis")
 ```

-`expressionAnalysis` contains 4 functions to analyze gene expression
+`expressionAnalysis` contains 5 functions to analyze gene expression
 data.
+The \* loadData\* function loads input data files in the format
-The *exprNormalization* function normalizes expression data, using
+required for functions in the package.
+The *exprNormalization* function
-different methods including total count normalization, log2
+normalizes expression data, using different methods including total
-transformation and standardization.
-The *correlationPlot* function
+count normalization, log2 transformation and standardization.
+The
-calculates the pairwise correlation between genes, and produces a
+*correlationPlot* function calculates the pairwise correlation between
-correlation plot to for visualization.
-The *rankDEG* function uses
+genes, and produces a correlation plot to for visualization.
+The
-different methods, including t-test and Wilcoxon rank sum test, to rank
+*rankDEG* function uses different methods, including t-test and Wilcoxon
-differentially expressed genes between case samples and control samples.
+rank sum test, to rank differentially expressed genes between case
-The *exprPlot* produces boxplots to visualize differential gene
+samples and control samples.
+The *exprPlot* produces boxplots to
-expression.
+visualize differential gene expression.

 The package also contains two datasets from a gene expression profiling
 experiment in ovarian cancer, called *OVExpression* and *OVSample.*